-Before the test starts, you may be given a mild sedative to help you relax.
+Before the test starts, you may be given medicine (sedative) to help you relax.

 You will lie on a padded table.
 Your doctor will make a small surgical cut near the groin or in your neck.
-A flexible tube (catheter, or “sheath”) is placed through the opening, into a vein.
-Sometimes it will be placed in your arm or wrist.
+A flexible tube (catheter or sheath) is placed through the cut into a vein.
+Sometimes, it will be placed in your arm.
 You will be awake during the procedure.

 A larger catheter is inserted and carefully moved into the upper chamber of the right side of the heart.
-X-ray images may be used to help the doctor see where the catheter should be placed.
+X-ray images may be used to help the health care provider see where the catheter should be placed.

 Blood may be removed from the catheter to measure the amount of oxygen in the blood.

 During the procedure, your heart's rhythm will be constantly watched using an electrocardiogram (ECG).

 You should not eat or drink anything for 8 hours before the test starts.
 You may need to stay in the hospital the night before the test.
 Otherwise, you will check in to the hospital the morning of the test.